Inedo/inedo-docs/Content/proget/feeds/cran/howto-cran-publish.md

 ## Step 1: Create a New Feed

-We'll being by creating a CRAN feed to host your CRAN packages.
+We'll begin by creating a CRAN feed to host your CRAN packages.
 Navigate to "Feeds" and "Create New Feed".

 ![New Feed](/resources/docs/proget-feeds-createnewfeed.png){height="" width="50%"}